rakshi-8/SmartBin/README.md

-# SmartBin
+Smart Dustbins – IoT Based Waste Management System
+📌 Overview

-SmartBin is an IoT-based smart waste management system that monitors garbage fill levels in real time using ultrasonic sensors and ESP32.
-It sends alerts at 80% capacity, provides a live dashboard, and optimizes collection routes to prevent overflow in crowded areas like Meenakshi Amman Temple.
+SmartBin is an IoT-enabled smart waste management system designed to prevent garbage overflow in public areas such as temple zones, markets, bus stands, railway stations, and festival areas like Meenakshi Amman Temple.

+The system monitors garbage levels in real time and sends alerts when bins reach 80% capacity.
+A live dashboard provides bin status, location, and optimized collection routes.